awslabs/git-secrets/README.rst

 Before making public a repository
 ---------------------------------

-With git-secrets is also possible to scan a repository including all revisions:
+With git-secrets it is also possible to scan a repository including all revisions:

 ::